Sacsayhuaman, Cusco & Inca Ruins Day Tour

 More about Puca Pucara

 Puca Pucara is an impressive starting point for the tour.
 It is a hilltop fort featuring large walls, terraces, and staircases, just outside Cusco.
-Indeed, these military ruins were one the base for the defense of Cusco.
+Indeed, these military ruins were once the base for the defense of Cusco.

 The views from Puca Pucara are beautiful, looking down the valley of Cusco.
 Of course, such views were perfect for the Incas protecting Cusco from raiders.
-It’s a nice place for the sunset and you can buy a few trinkets from local vendors, too.
+It’s a nice place for the sunset, and you can buy a few trinkets from local vendors, too.

 Information on Tambomachay

-One theory is that the leaders used it as a spa, others that it was a religious site.
+One theory is that the leaders used it as a spa, and others that it was a religious site.
 Water fountains are a common theme at major Inca temples – similar structures are found near Ollantaytambo and Machu Picchu.

-More about Sacsayhuaman ruins
+More about the Sacsayhuaman ruins

-Your guide will point out some of the Inca’s religious symbols built into the ruins; condor, puma, and snake.
+Your guide will point out some of the Inca’s religious symbols built into the ruins: condor, puma, and snake.

 After taking time to enjoy the majestic views over Cusco, we are picked up by our driver and return to Cusco.
 We enjoy lunch at a restaurant in the main square.